-The characteristics of concurrency and periodicity of the activities that the client-side needs to perform make this case study a significant prototype of the typical Web Client application.
 Typically applications of this kind are realised by implementing all the features on the server side, without - however - any support for long-term searching and monitoring capabilities.
-In the following, we describe a solution based on JaCa-Web, in which responsibilities related to the long-term search and comparison are decentralised into the client side of the application, improving then the scalability of the solution - compared to the server-side solution - and the user experience, providing a reactive user interface and a desktop-like look-and-feel.
+In the following, we describe a solution based on JaCa-Web, in which responsibilities related to the long-term search and comparison are decentralised into the client side of the application, improving then the scalability and quality of service for the users.